Pyrenees Coast to Coast - Cycling Tour

 If you would prefer a self-guided cycling holiday, you may be interested in our Pyrenees: Classic Cols Tour.

-Day 1 - Hondarribia & JaizkibelWe will transfer you from the arrival point to our first hotel, situated in the picturesque Basque town of Hondarribia.
+Day 1 - BiarritzWe will transfer you from the arrival point to our first hotel, situated in the delightful coastal town of Biarritz

-Here we will fit you to the bikes, and give you chance to swim in the Cantabrian Sea, before we have our welcome dinner.
+Here we will fit you to the bikes, and give you chance to swim in the Atlantic, before we have our welcome dinner.

-Depending on your arrival time, as a bonus, there is the opportunity to climb Jaizkibel, the decisive mountain in the San Sebastian Classic cycle race.
+Depending on your arrival time, as a bonus, there is the opportunity to do short circular ride around the town.

-Day 2 - Basque PyreneesThe first cycling day is quite long at 125km and we quickly leave behind the busier coastal roads, entering the western edge of the Pyrenees range.
+Day 2 - Basque PyreneesThe first cycling day is quite long at just over 100km as we quickly leave behind the busier coastal roads, entering the western edge of the Pyrenees range.

 This area of the Pyrenees is not as popular with cyclists as the central part; however, the scenery is stunning, with very narrow roads, winding along the edge of the vibrant green hillside.

-The route finishes in the town of Argeles Gazost.
-For cyclists with a lot of energy, there is the chance to extend the route to Hautacam before we go for dinner in an excellent local restaurant.
+Both routes finishes in the town of Argeles Gazost.
+For cyclists with a lot of energy, there is the chance to extend the route to include the hors categorie climb to Hautacam.

 Following Tourmalet comes the fairly gentle Col d'Aspin, before one final 10km climb over the Col de Peyresourde.